Voccio: The Kingdom of Noricum

 By the 1st century BCE, the various tribes living in an area corresponding to much of today's Austria and part of Slovenia had achieved a stable military and political structure that the Romans referred to as the regnum Noricum, unified under a king (rex) acknowledged by the Romans as the central authority in the region.
 However, tribal leaders continued to have a considerable degree of independence in governing at the local level, including the issuing of coinage.
-Except for one contested example, the name of Voccio does not appear on extant coinage at all.
+Except for one contested example, the name of Voccio does not appear on extant coinage.
 The Roman historian Livy recognized these local rulers as constituting a nobility as early as the 2nd century BCE and calls them the comites of the king.
 Not much is known about the social hierarchy that the king occupied the peak of; in addition to the nobility, it appears to have comprised "free peasants, herdsmen, miners, manual workers, and traders", along with enslaved people.

-Voccio had become king no later than 60 BCE; Alföldy believed that he was still ruling in 49 BCE, when Caesar notes, without giving a name, that the king of Noricum sent a unit of 300 cavalry auxiliaries to support him during the civil war he was waging with Pompeius (Bello Civile 1.18.5).
+Voccio had become king no later than 60 BCE; Alföldy believed that he was still ruling in 49 BCE, when Caesar notes, without giving a name, that the king of Noricum sent a unit of 300 cavalry auxiliaries to support him during the civil war he was waging with Pompeius (Bellum Civile 1.18.5).
 Alföldy conjectured that this king was Voccio.